NitroBTW/osuscorecard/README.md

 ## To-Do
 - Fix known bugs (obviously)
-- Add ID-from-link parsing so you dont have to grab the ID
 - Add unranked toggle for leaderboard
 - Add inputs for the extra 300/100 types so you dont have to add them up manually
 - Add user ID/username input for automatic name/rank/pfp fetching